-5. Facility Management (Standard Reference: Section 8.0)

 Biosecurity Activities Yes No Sometimes If no, identify biosecurity action points that could be implemented on your farm or

 Do you facility that would minimize the risk or concern.

 have a visitor log that is available

 to record visitors on the farm?

 And:

 -are all visitors required to sign in?

-have a location (station) for hand
+nave a location (station) for hand

 washing with hand sanitizer, paper

 towels, and signage indicating

 recommended procedures for bio-

 safety?

 clean and disinfect stalls regularly

 and between horses?

 clean and disinfect wash stalls

 frequently in accordance with use?

 And:

 -always following a horse with any

 skin disease?

 designate or dedicate equipment

 for specified activities (for

 example: dedicate shovels for

 manure handling from resident

 healthy horses)?

 designate or have specific

 equipment to be used only for

 each individual horse? (if not, do

-you clean and disinfect equipment between horses)?
+you clean and disinfect equipment

+between horses)?

 have an established pest and

 parasite control program in place?

 And:

 - do you manage the movements

-of pets and minimize exposure of horses to wildlife?
+of pets and minimize exposure of

-test and treat water if indicated? -
+horses to wildlife?

 test and treat water if indicated?

-5. Facility Management continued (Standard Reference: Section 8.0)
+5. Facility Management cont tinued (Standard Reference: Section 8.0)

-Biosecurity Activities Yes No Sometimes If no, identify biosecurity action points that could be implemented on your farm or
+Biosecurity Activities Sometimes If no, identify biosecurity action points that could be implemented on your farm or

 Do you facility that would minimize the risk or concern.

 clean and disinfect water

 distribution equipment regularly

 (weekly) between different

 horses?
 And:

 -if there is the suspicion or

 confirmation of the water system

 being contaminated by pathogens?

 source feed and bedding from

 reputable providers with verifiable

 quality assurance programs in

 place?

-6. Biosecurity Awareness, Education and Training (Standard Reference: Section 9.0)

-Biosecurity Activities Yes No Sometimes If no, identify biosecurity activities that could be implemented on your farm or
+Biosecurity Activities Yes No No Sometimes If no, identify biosecurity activities that could be implemented on your farm or

 Do you facility that would minimize the risk or concern.

 develop biosecurity standard

 operating procedures with input

 from your veterinarian and are

 they specific for your farm or

 facility?

 have a designated trained person

 to review and update the

 biosecurity standard operating

 procedures?

 have a training program for staff

 and all personnel that is based on

 the farm or facility biosecurity

 standard operating procedures?

 provide the training program to all

 staff; and

 -is it reviewed, and updated as

 required?

 have all training and procedures

 documented and posted for easy

 reference by staff and personnel?

-7. Farm and Facility Location ı, Des sign a nd Layout and Renovations to Existing Facilities (Standard Reference: Section
+7. Farm and Facility Location - Farm and Facility Location, Design and Layout and Renovations to Existing Facilities (Standard Reference: Section

-10) 10)
+10)

 Biosecurity Activities Yes No Sometimes If no, identify biosecurity activities that could be implemented on your farm or

 Do you facility that would minimize the risk or concern.

 engage a diversity of expertise in

 the development of the design?

 consider the effects of local and

-regional geography in the

-evaluation of biosecurity

-implementation?

 consider the topography of the

 development site in the evaluation

 of biosecurity implementation?

 base (consider) the layout of the

 facility on the implementation of

 biosecurity to facilitate separation

 and manage the traffic flow of

-people, equipment, horses, and